-The aggressive schedule necessitated that Benesch adopt a unique and innovative project approach to quickly assess the survey and traffic data requirements for each individual project segment and then develop a schedule that allowed all 18 individual design projects to proceed in parallel.
+Due to the accelerated schedule, Benesch adopted a unique and innovative project approach to quickly assess the survey and traffic data requirements for each individual project segment and then develop a schedule that allowed all 18 individual design projects to proceed in parallel.
 The draft NEPA Categorical Exclusion document and preliminary engineering plans for the first 15 miles was completed and submitted to the Illinois Department of Transportation (IDOT) in 10 weeks.
-The second set of projects involved protected barrier median, buffered and protected with bike traffic signal projects.
+The set of projects involved protected and buffered bicycle facilities.